7Block Labs

 5) Monitoring, Rotation, and IR

-• Track TCB cycles and CVEs; bake minimal acceptable TCBs into your policies.
-AMD SEV‑SNP and Intel SGX/TDX see periodic recoveries and advisories—policies should fail‑safe and require upgrades. (intel.com)
+• Keep an eye on TCB cycles and CVEs, and make sure you're incorporating minimal acceptable TCBs into your policies.
+Both AMD SEV‑SNP and Intel SGX/TDX have their ups and downs with periodic recoveries and advisories--so your policies need to have a fail-safe approach and require timely upgrades. (intel.com)

-• Continuously audit proofs: alert on stale attestations, debug‑mode enclaves, or unexpected PCRs.
+• Regularly audit your proofs: set up alerts for stale attestations, debug-mode enclaves, or any unexpected PCRs.

 Two end‑to‑end example designs (with precise components)

-Goal: Let customers send private inputs to a model, get an inference, and publish on‑chain evidence that “the inference was computed by the approved model version in a confidential environment; policy X was enforced.”
+Our aim is to allow customers to securely send private inputs to a model, receive an inference, and then publish on-chain evidence that confirms: “the inference was computed by the approved model version in a confidential environment; policy X was enforced.”

 Architecture: